 The commission’s secretary, Professor Itumeleng Mosala confirmed the matter to The Citizen on Wednesday morning.

-Mosala said the commission will hear evidence from former public enterprises minister Lynne Brown, former state security minister David Mahlobo and former home affairs minister Malusi Gigaba’s ex-wife Norma Mngoma.
+Mosala said the commission would hear evidence from former public enterprises minister Lynne Brown, former state security minister David Mahlobo and former home affairs minister Malusi Gigaba’s estranged wife Norma Mngoma.

 “The commission will also hear an application filed by Mr Gigaba to cross-examine Ms Mngoma,” he said.

-Before heading into the Easter weekend last week, the commission had announced on Twitter that proceedings would resume on Tuesday.
+Before heading into the Easter weekend, the commission had announced on Twitter that proceedings would resume on Tuesday.
 However, no hearing took place.

 This means that the commission will go nearly a week – excluding the public holidays – without any action.

 Meanwhile, the last testimony at the commission came from former Eskom chief executive Matshela Koko last week Monday, where he took a dig at President Cyril Ramaphosa ahead of his appearance before the commission later this month.

 Koko told Zondo that he would “not rest peacefully” until he knew why Ramaphosa – who was deputy president of South Africa at the time Koko was in office – interfered in the “affairs of Eskom to instruct the board that was yet to meet to dismiss me”.

 “So I look forward to Mr Ramaphosa coming here.
 I hope you have served him with 3.3 Notices.
 I looked at the documents that were sent to me last night and they were voluminous,” he said.